blcxtranslations/blcx/_translated/chapter-0036.md

 In fact this was a misconception on Lin Xuan's part.
 Although he had no spiritual roots, had a slow cultivation speed, and had to suffer the glares of the other disciples, compared to rogue cultivators, he was still more fortunate.
 Other than the incident where Elder Ma was trying to cause trouble[^1], he could still get two low grade Purified Essence pills a month without fail.

-And after gaining the ability to purify, he had a unending supply of pills, so these low grade pulls did not even matter to him.
+And after gaining the ability to purify, he had a unending supply of pills, so these low grade pills did not even matter to him.
 Be he had forgotten that two pills a month was the kind of treatment only disciples of a sect could get.

 But there were too many rogue cultivators, who had no support and no one to rely on, in the cultivation world.
 But just think, sects had people dedicated alchemy and the concoction of pills, but what can a low levelled rogue cultivator do?
 They did not have the ability to concoct of perform alchemy, nor could they find any medicinal herbs.
 Therefore, although they did not acquire many pills a month, sect disciples still had the support of these pills, but rogue cultivators can one rely on their own efforts to cultivate.